-In short, the DMSEF funds the salaries of STEAM+ specialists (i.e. “staff”) and the PTA funds “stuff” the school needs.
+In short, DMSEF funds the salaries of STEAM+ specialists (i.e., “staff”) and the PTA funds “stuff” the school needs.

-School representatives are nominated by members of the DMSEF Board of Directors to serve 2-year terms.
+School representatives are nominated by members of the DMSEF Board of Directors to serve two-year terms.
 The board meets at regularly scheduled, monthly meetings.
-The meetings are open to all members of the community and are generally held on the second Wednesday of the month at 7 p.m. at Ocean Air School.
+Meetings are open to all members of the community and are generally held on the second Wednesday of the month at 7 p.m. at Ocean Air School.
 As meeting times and places are subject to change, please contact the office to verify time and location of future meetings.

-Will the School Board control the DMSEF funds raised?
+Will the School Board control DMSEF funds raised?

 What are the benefits of a district-wide fundraising model?

 DMSEF uses a district-wide model to fund the salaries for our STEAM+ subject specialists because we believe in a quality education for all our community’s children.
 The DMUSD Board of Trustees supports DMSEF and this model.

 Using a district-wide model has many benefits: